 Your agent will then negotiate with the sellers’ agent on your behalf on the basic terms of the deal.
 These terms include the price offered, whether closing is contingent on you obtaining a mortgage, and any personal property to be included, or fixtures to be excluded, from the purchase.
 Your agent can help you to fill out a one-page offer form provided by the sellers’ agent, which varies from firm to firm.
 Unlike in other states, the offer form is not a legal document and does not obligate you to go through with the purchase.

 Once a seller has accepted your offer, your agent will accompany your home inspector when he or she inspects your home and advise you of any problems identified.
 Going forward, your agent will also work with your lawyer to communicate with the sellers, negotiate any issues that arise in the drafting of the contract, and facilitate the scheduling of a closing.
+(Note that the seller is not obligated to move forward with the sale until that contract is signed.)

 It is customary in New York for the sellers’ attorney to prepare the first draft of the contract of sale.
 Most sellers’ attorneys start with a standardized form and then add a rider with additional terms to be negotiated with the buyers.
 Your attorney likely will also add an additional rider to the contract with terms to be negotiated with the sellers.